cheeriojs/cheerio/Readme.md

 ```

 #### $.contains( container, contained )
-Checks to see if the `contained` DOM element is a descendent of the `container` DOM element.
+Checks to see if the `contained` DOM element is a descendant of the `container` DOM element.

 #### $.parseHTML( data [, context ] [, keepScripts ] )
 Parses a string into an array of DOM nodes.
 The `context` argument has no meaning for Cheerio, but it is maintained for API compatability.